Gradient-descent methods for scalable quantum detector tomography: Numerical Experiments

 One source of errors in the QDT process is in mismatches between the probe states generated experimentally to construct $P$ and the assumed probe states used in $F$.
 Here we investigate the impact of this statistical noise in the probe states used to generate the experimental statistics in $P$.
 Specifically we examine uncertainty in the amplitude of the laser used to generate the coherent state probes.
 Following Ref. \cite{feito2009measuring} we simulate this by adding Gaussian noise with mean $0$ and variance $\sigma^2$ to the values of $|\alpha|^2$ used to compute the values of $P$.
 The results in Fig. \ref{fig:ideal_noise} show that for an ideal detector both algorithms achieve comparable reconstruction fidelity for all noise levels with gradient descent typically performing slightly better.
 In the case of an inefficient detector Fig. \ref{fig:lossy_noise} shows that gradient descent is more resilient to amplitude noise while CCO shows comparable performance to the ideal detector case.
+Fig. \ref{fig:stat_noise_mse} shows that the corresponding reconstruction MSEs exhibit the same trend as the reconstruction fidelity.

-\subsection{Limited data}
+\subsubsection{Limited data}